matteorizzuto/matteorizzuto.github.io/_pastresearch/7_VertebratesStoich.md

 ---
-title: "<h3 style='margin:0px'>Elemental composition of Vertebrates</h3>"
+title: '<h3 style="padding:0px">Elemental composition of Vertebrates</h3>'
 permalink: /past-research/7_VertebratesStoich
 collection: pastresearch
-type: 'What chemical elements make up a vertebrate and in what proportions?
+excerpt: 'What chemical elements make up a vertebrate and in what proportions?
 Working with theoretical, wildlife, and landscape ecologists, I studied the elemental composition of a small vertebrate and how it varies among individuals.
 Photo credit: Juliana Balluffi-Fry.'
 ---

 <img src="../images/lyinghare.png" alt="Snowshoe hares are a keystone species in the boreal forests of North America" style = "width:400px;height:250px;margin-right:15px;float:left">